Prisca92/Project-4-final/README.md

 Evaluation
     Utilized accuracy scores, confusion matrix and classification reports to compare to access the performance of all 3 models.
 We ultimately selected model 2 as the final model due to its overall superior performance.
-And used this model to create
+And used this model to create a Web application.

 Things to consider or try the next time around: